slatedocs/slate/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page emissionCategoryIDs | int | Emission Category ID is one of the unique identifier for this emission category record and is one of the filter option provided for Emission Category
+PageSize | int | The number of results per page emissionCategoryIds | int | Emission Category ID is one of the unique identifier for this emission category record and is one of the filter option provided for Emission Category emissionCategoryTypes | string | Emission Category Types is for the project to emission category detail types

 ### 4. Emission Type Table

 This section guides you through the process of fetching data from the Emission Type table using the dedicated API endpoint.
-The endpoint enables you to retrieve data from the entire Emission Type table or selectively obtain information by including Emission Type IDs.
+The endpoint enables you to retrieve data from the entire Emission Type table or selectively obtain information by including Emission Type Ids.
 Additionally, the Emission Type endpoint is equipped with pagination capabilities to facilitate the handling of extensive datasets.

 > Example Request